AI and the future of gaming for game devs

 Generative AI

-How is AI used in gaming now
+How is AI being used in gaming?

 Environments

 Games such as No Man’s Sky already use AI for procedural generation, creating environments based on the rules a level designer inputs to guide the AI.
-Generative AI can be utilized similarly but can deliver far more impressive results, including worlds built in a specific style or time period.
+Generative AI in games can be utilized similarly but can deliver far more impressive results, including worlds built in a specific style or time period.

-For example, one generative AI tool, Promethean AI, was used to recreate the world in Stranger Things in just 15 minutes As one of the biggest advantages of AI in gaming is its ability to streamline tasks that typically take a lot of time and resources, generative AI can help indie game developers build more diverse and expansive game environments providing more gameplay value to gamers and helping them compete against bigger titles.
+For example, one generative AI tool, Promethean AI, was used to recreate the world in Stranger Things in just 15 minutes.
+As one of the biggest advantages of AI in games is its ability to streamline tasks that typically take a lot of time and resources, generative AI can help indie game developers build more diverse and expansive game environments providing more gameplay value to gamers and helping them compete against bigger titles.

 NPCs (Non-playable characters)